Gathering Images for your digital story

 - Cropping a frame in order to alter its meaning

 - Printing a photograph in other than "true" orientation

-Participants must be aware of prospective audiences for their images.
-It is important that images are shared only in these contexts.
+You must be aware of prospective audiences for your images.
+It's important that your selected images are shared only in these contexts.